midsbie/authagon/examples/oauth2-web-starter/README.md

 incorporating OAuth2 providers like Google into your application, managing sessions, and handling user profiles efficiently.

+This example is intentionally minimal and is designed for local development and exploration.
+It is **not** production-hardened; see the security notes below before adapting it for real users.

 ## Getting Started

 ### Installing